brentspine/tinder-but-for-horses/README.md

 # Tinder But For Horses
-Privately hostable tinder for small groups like schools
+Privately hostable tinder for small groups

 ## Features
  - Tinder like smash or pass